Emergency Treatment of Allergic Reactions to Foods

 Have a plan and teach your family, friends, and co-workers how to use the injectors in case you are not able to administer a dose yourself.

 Don’t assume your child’s teacher, sitter, or caregiver knows how to use an epinephrine auto-injector—go through all the steps with them.
+If you have some expired epinephrine auto-injectors laying around, you can practice using them on an orange or something similar.

 Do not delay in seeking help.
 You should always seek emergency treatment (IE. Call 911) when you have an allergic reaction.